-Pheasant Run Trail - Silver Creek Metro Park is a 1.2 mile moderately trafficked loop trail located near Hometown, OH that features a great forest setting and is good for all skill levels.
+Pheasant Run Trail - Silver Creek Metro Park is a 1.2 mile moderately trafficked loop trail located near Hometown, Ohio that features a great forest setting and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 cross country skiing

 Pheasant Run Trail is a 1.2 mile loop trail located near Barberton, Ohio that features a great forest setting and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.
 Pheasant Run Trail winds through fields and woods and around small ponds.